Bouille-L/Nasdaq-100_front_end/README.md

-# Installation Instructions: to install and set up this fron end locally, you need:
+# Installation Instructions:
-This guide will help you set up and run Nasdaq-100 ETF Explorer Front end on your local machine for development and testing purposes.
+This guide will help you set up and run Nasdaq-100 ETF Explorer Front end on your local machine for development and testing purposes.to install and set up this fron end locally, you need:

 ## Prerequisites
 Before beginning, ensure you have the following installed: